MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ### See log output in Azure Machine Learning studio

-To see log output from a container in Azure Machine Learning studio:
+To view log output from a container in Azure Machine Learning studio:

 1. Select **Endpoints** in the left navigation bar.
-You can create a filter on compute type to show only managed compute types.
 1. Select an endpoint name to view the endpoint details page.
-1. Select the **Deployment logs** tab in the endpoint details page.
+1. Select the **Logs** tab in the endpoint details page.
 1. Select the deployment log you want to see from the dropdown menu.

 :::image type="content" source="media/how-to-troubleshoot-online-endpoints/deployment-logs.png" lightbox="media/how-to-troubleshoot-online-endpoints/deployment-logs.png" alt-text="A screenshot of observing deployment logs in the studio.":::